ABOUT Andy Chase

 As a producer, Chase has enjoyed huge success with the French pop group Tahiti 80, whose debut album Puzzle was a critical and commercial hit around the world, particularly in Japan, where it went gold.
 This success in Asia led to numerous subsequent production and songwriting offers for Chase, including work with Japanese megastar Chara and several other artists, all of whom recorded songs that Chase had specifically written and produced for them.

-Chase also co-owns Stratosphere Sound recording studio in NYC with former Smashing Pumpkins guitarist James Iha and Ivy band mate (also in Fountains Of Wayne) Adam Schlesinger.
-Stratosphere, a fully-equipped 24 track facility built around a classic Neve console, has an impressive array of vintage microphones, amps and keyboards in addition to its state-of-the-art digital gear.
-Stratosphere has quickly become one of the premier “go to” studios in NYC, attracting bands like Depeche Mode, REM, Ryan Adams, and The Yeah Yeah Yeahs.
+Chase also co-owned Stratosphere Sound recording studio in NYC with former Smashing Pumpkins guitarist James Iha and Ivy band mate (also in Fountains Of Wayne) Adam Schlesinger.
+Stratosphere quickly became one of the premier “go to” studios in NYC, attracting bands like Depeche Mode, REM, Ryan Adams, Kanye West, and The Yeah Yeah Yeahs.

 In 2003 Chase created Unfiltered Records - a label oriented around releasing his own circle of projects.
 Re releasing the Ivy back catalogue (now in demand due to heavy exposure from all the TV and film placements) and putting out Brookville’s debut album “Wonderfully Nothing” saw the first bit of activity for the label.
 Followed by “This Is Where We Live” by Paco (side project of Ivy’s singer Dominique Durand) in 2004 and then a second Brookville album “Life In The Shade” in 2005 the label continued to gain traction and began to carve a niche for itself in the very exclusive world of “moody indie pop”.
 In 2006 Chase signed Miami pop band The Postmarks and that quickly placed Unfiltered at the forefront of the music scene as the band shot to the top of the college radio chart, remaining in the Top 20 for over 5 weeks, and garnering praise in every major magazine in the country from Rolling Stone to Pitchfork.
-Chase has followed that success by signing Brooklyn band The Grey Race and releasing their debut album “Give It Love” in 2007.
-Next on the Unfiltered schedule is The Postmarks sophomore effort titled Memoirs From The End Of The World coming this August 2009, and NYC based Ukrainian singer Lana Mir's debut album “Lana Mir” to be released October 2009.
+Chase soon followed that success by signing an exclusive deal joining forces with Warner Music Group's ILG.
+That partnership saw a succession of releases starting with The Postmarks excellent sophomore effort titled Memoirs From The End Of The World, NYC based Ukrainian singer Lana Mir's debut album “Lana Mir” (written and produced by Chase) and Brookville's third and final album "Broken Lights".